neurodatascience/fmralign-tutorials/_sources/01-functional-alignment.md

 # Functional alignment

-Although the class of methods we consider here is broadly referred to as both _functional alignment methods_ and _hyperalignment methods_, we adopt the term _functional alignment methods_ to better distinguish from the specific Procrustes-based hyperalignment method in use in the literature.
 We can define functional alignment as transformations which directly align individual functional activity without relying on anatomical landmarks.
 Specifically, the methods considered here learn these transformations in a high-dimensional functional space, rather than in the three-dimensional space in which we consider anatomically-based transformations.

+Although this class of methods is broadly referred to as both _functional alignment methods_ and _hyperalignment methods_, we adopt the term _functional alignment methods_ to better distinguish from the specific Procrustes-based hyperalignment method in use in the literature.

 For these tutorials, we further constrain our definition of functional alignment to only include those methods which learn linear transformations.
 This constraint broadly allows us to retain individual-specific information.